Download Employment Application

 RVCA is a Christian-based program.
 We want our staff to be positive role models for the students, demonstrating with their lifestyle and choices that they believe in and follow Christ.
 Our desire is for each staff member to be involved in a Small Group for their continuing spiritual growth during employment with RVCA.

 The staff enjoy many benefits.
-Optional, low cost Room & Board is available for employees who would like to live on campus and is deducted in accordance with California laws.
+Optional, low cost Room & Board is available for employees who would like to live on campus and is deducted in accordance with Texas laws.
 A generous time-off policy provides opportunities for personal renewal.
 Laundry facilities are free of charge.
 During the year the staff also enjoy outings and other activities together.
 Many of our staff have stated that this job has been a great life experience with training in the areas of parenting, relationship building and conflict resolution.
 You will also receive the benefit of having an intense, positive impact upon a child’s life and the life of their family.

 Teen Rescue is an at-will employer.
 When staff members are hired there is a probationary period of 3 months.
 We ask staff members to commit to at least one year of employment.
 However, this is not a requirement.
-The employee or the employer may terminate the employment for any reason at anytime during the employment.
+The employee or the employer may terminate the employment for any reason at any time during the employment.